Take the Plastic Bottle Recycling Pledge

 During the 2005 legislative session, the N.C.
 General Assembly passed House Bill 1465, banning plastic bottles from disposal effective Oct.
 1, 2009.
 The law does not apply to containers that are intended for use in the sale and distribution of motor oil or plastic pesticide bottles.

 At least 95 percent of North Carolina residents have access to some type of plastic bottle recycling through local government programs.
-Unfortunately, North Carolinians currently recycle only 18% of PET plastic bottles.
-Do your part - recycle plastic bottles - and explore this site to learn how!
+Unfortunately, North Carolinians currently recycle only 30 percent of PET plastic bottles.
+Do your part!
+Recycle plastic bottles and explore this site to learn how.